symbol/symbol-docs/source/concepts/receipt.rst

     :header: "Id", "Receipt", "Type", "Description"
     :delim: ;

     0x4D41; Mosaic_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The mosaicId expiring in this block.
-A :doc:`mosaic <mosaic>` expires.
+It is recorded when a :doc:`mosaic <mosaic>` expires.
     0x4D12; Mosaic_Levy; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the levied mosaic, the mosaicId and amount.
-A transaction has a levied mosaic.
+It is recorded when a transaction has a levied mosaic.
     0x4D13; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of registering the mosaic.
-A mosaic is registered.
+It is recorded when a mosaic is registered.

 Namespace receipts
 ==================